fatalcoder524/indian-vehicle-info/README.md

 * To find the value for your app, run heroku bash using `heroku run bash` and execute `find -iname tessdata`.Copy this and paste it in Config Vars.

-## How to use
+## How to use [Flask App]
-Let us assume you have deployed this app in Heroku and you called it `your-heroku-app`.
+* Let us assume you have deployed this app in Heroku and you called it `your-heroku-app`.

-The app provides a web client `https://your-heroku-app.herokuapp.com/` and `https://your-heroku-app.herokuapp.com/result` will have the result.
+* The app provides a web client `https://your-heroku-app.herokuapp.com/` and `https://your-heroku-app.herokuapp.com/result` will have the result.

-This app is available at https://vehicle-info.herokuapp.com/.
+* This app is available at https://vehicle-info.herokuapp.com/.

 ## Licence
 ```